gbv/beaconspec/beacon.md

                      LINKLINE *( LINEBREAK LINKLINE )
                     [ LINEBREAK ]

-The order of meta lines and of link lines, respectively, is irrelevant.

 A **meta line** specifies a meta field ([](#meta-fields)) and its value, separated by colon and/or tabulator or space:

      METALINE    =  "#" METAFIELD SEPARATOR METAVALUE

-     SEPARATOR   =  ":" *SPACE / +SPACE

      METAFIELD   =  +( %x41-5A )   ;  "A" to "Z"

      METAVALUE   =  LINE

-Each link is given on a **link line** with its source token, optionally follwed by annotation token and target token:
+Each link is given on a **link line** with its source token, optionally follwed by annotation token and target token.
+These link elements are used for ([](#link-construction)).
+If no empty line is given, the first link line MUST NOT begin with `#`.

      LINKLINE    =  SOURCE /
-                    SOURCE VBAR TARGET /   ; if TARGET is http: or https:
+                    SOURCE VBAR TARGET /
                     SOURCE VBAR ANNOTATION /
                     SOURCE VBAR ANNOTATION VBAR TARGET